-Storm restoration in Flora
+Storm damage restoration in Flora

 Flora is a city of about 4,800 in Clay County, an inland Illinois community in the state's southern agricultural belt.
 The county faces a range of severe weather hazards common to the region: supercell thunderstorms during the spring peak season bring tornadoes, large hail, and damaging straight-line winds, while heavy convective rainfall events drive flash flooding along local creek and drainage corridors.
 Ice storms are a recurring winter hazard in this part of southern Illinois, capable of accumulating enough freezing rain to snap tree limbs, bring down power lines, and stress rooftops across the county.
 When any of these events cause property damage, Storm Damage 911 connects Flora homeowners with vetted, licensed local professionals who can provide a free on-site assessment and connect them with qualified storm-restoration contractors.